KhasMek/Dawdrey/README.md

 This project is a fan-made port and is **not affiliated with, endorsed by, or supported by Synthux Academy or Infrasonic Audio**.

-To purchase the amazing devices this plugin is based on, please visit:
+To support the creators that designed the hardware this plugin is based on, please visit:

  -   **Synthux Academy**: [https://synthux.academy](https://synthux.academy)
  -   **Infrasonic Audio**: [https://infrasonicaudio.com](https://infrasonicaudio.com)

 ## Credits

- -   **Original DSP & Firmware**: Nick Donaldson (Infrasonic Audio)
+ -   **Original Idea and Firmware Design**: Nick Donaldson (Infrasonic Audio)
  -   **Hardware Design and Hardware Release**: Roey (Synthux Academy)
  -   **Original Source Code**: [https://github.com/Synthux-Academy/simple-designer-instruments/tree/main/official/audrey-ii](https://github.com/Synthux-Academy/simple-designer-instruments/tree/main/official/audrey-ii)